patrick-men/RaspberryPi_Stuff/Hardware_Check/README.md

 Here, once again, the tool Pushbullet is being used, so that i can the notifications on my phone.

 On a second go, this programm was changed as follows:
+- The Script runs on startup, this is done with crontab:
+- ```
+@reboot /bin/usr/python3 /path/to/script.py
 - Every second a python script reads the values and writes them into a .txt
 - The main script, instead of getting the values from the device, reads the .txt
 - This way, there's a more conistent data flow, meaning that if there was an undervolt or throttling within the last minute, it will be detected and reported